 For the most part, people love social media.
 It’s an ideal environment to freely share content and stay up-to-date with family and friends.
 This also makes it perfect for brands wanting to position themselves and engage directly with their customers.
 However, there is a dark side to all of this, one involving counterfeit goods and billions of lost revenue for companies and governments the world over.

 If you are representing a brand, the statistics make for grim reading.

-The amount of total counterfeiting globally has breached the trillion dollar mark (2017, $1.2 trillion) and is expected to reach $1.82 trillion by 2020.
-The 2018 Global Brand Counterfeiting Report estimates that the losses suffered due to online counterfeiting globally has amounted to $323 billion in the year 2017, roughly 10% of which came from counterfeiting high-end luxury goods.
+The amount of total counterfeiting globally breached the trillion dollar mark in 2017 (2017, $1.2 trillion) and reached $1.82 trillion in 2020.
+The 2018 Global Brand Counterfeiting Report estimates that the losses suffered due to online counterfeiting globally amounted to $323 billion in the year 2017, roughly 10% of which came from counterfeiting high-end luxury goods.